The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy

-The Compton amplitude may also be obtained through the KLT relation, as in Eq.~\eqref{KLT4}.
-In this case ${\cal M}^\text{1-loop} $ is written as
+The Compton amplitude may also be obtained through the KLT relation, as in Eq.~\eqref{KLT4}.\footnote{Unlike Eq.~\eqref{polepart}, the dilaton contribution to the four-point tree amplitudes entering ${\cal M}^\text{1-loop}$ is projected out by simply choosing the external (cut) lines to be gravitons.} In this case ${\cal M}^\text{1-loop} $ is written as

-where $P_{h_1}$ and $P_{h_2}$ project out the dilaton and antisymmetric tensor from the product of two gluon states.
+where $P_{h_1}$ and $P_{h_2}$ project out the dilaton and antisymmetric tensor from the product of two gluon states and the two factors of $q^2$ come from the four-point KLT relation.
 The sum over the gluon states is given by Eq.~\eqref{PhysicalStateProjector} and together with $P_{h_1}$ and $P_{h_2}$ gives again Eq.~\eqref{CompletenessRelationGravity}.
 In four dimensions and in spinor-helicity notation this is straightforward~\cite{3PMLong}: one simply correlates the helicities of the gluons in the two amplitude factors, $(\lambda_1, \tilde\lambda_1), (\lambda_2, \tilde\lambda_2) \in \{ (+,+), (-,-)\}$, so the scalar states $\{ (+,-), (-,+)\}$ never appear in the product.
 Four-dimensional methods continue to produce correct results at ${\cal O}(G^3)$ \cite{3PMLong}; at higher orders however more caution is necessary because of subtleties with dimensional regularization~\cite{Bern:2021yeh}.